AndreasOpedal/cilsg/submission/README.md

 ## Directory structure

 This submission directory is structured as follows: the *data/* directory contains the training data and the missing entries for the submission.
-The *src/* data contains the implementation of most algorithms.
-The *notebook/* directory contains notebooks for each algorithm.
+The *src/* data contains the implementation of each algorithms.
+The *notebook/* directory contains notebooks for some algorithm.
 Finally, the *predictions/* directory holds the predictions for our best models.

 ## Requirements